-Ensure the 230/240V electrical supply is isolated before connecting to the controller.
+Ensure the 230V/240V electrical supply is isolated before connecting to the controller.

 Use the glands provided to feed the cables into the controller.
+Do not drill additional cable entry holes into the controller's housing.

 It is not necessary to use bootlace ferrules when connecting the wires to the controller's terminals.